bootphon/articulatory_inversion/README.md

 - psutil

 # Requirements
+We used data coming from 4 different dataset, it is not necessary to use all of them.
+We suggest to use Haskins database, since it gives good results of prediction on a new speaker.
-The data from the 4 corpus have to be in the correct folders.
+The data from the corpus have to be in the correct folders.
 - mocha : http://data.cstr.ed.ac.uk/mocha/ <br/> , download data for the speakers : "fsew0", "msak0", "faet0", "ffes0", "maps0", "mjjn0", "falh0".
  for some speakers it is in the "unchecked folder"
 - MNGU0 : http://www.mngu0.org/ <br/>